ocm87/ELEC3907-Team3C/README.md

 - Added Remote enable/disable for the SOS function, with Python and the Arduino based code

 ### Hardware:
-Updated Feb 14.
+Updated March 9.
+- SD Card Module is working.
+- AHT20 is working code.
+- Testing Gas sensor and GPS
+- Accelerometer is working, fall detection is tbd.
 - Sensor Testing
 - What kind of values are we getting out of each sensor?
 - button debouncing for SOS functionality

 ### Integration:
 - Sensor Testing
-- Needed Libraries?
+- Needed Libraries

 ---